sez11a/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-basics/upgrading-via-docker.md

 Here are the steps for using the Docker image:

-1. Set up a new [Liferay Home](../../reference/liferay-home.md) folder with the contents of your current Liferay Home.
-You'll bind this new Liferay Home to the Docker image in a later step.
+1. Create an arbitrary folder to use with the Docker image and create a subfolder called `files` to use as a new [Liferay Home](../../reference/liferay-home.md).
+For example,

     ```bash
-    cp -r /old-version/liferay-home/* /new-version/liferay-home/
+    cd ~
+    mkdir -p new-version/files
     ```

-    Alternatively if your current Liferay Home is in source control, create a new branch.

-    ```bash
-    git checkout -b new-version
-    ```
+1. Copy the [Liferay Home files](../../maintaining-a-liferay-dxp-installation/backing-up.md#liferay-home) and [application server files](../../maintaining-a-liferay-dxp-installation/backing-up.md#application-server) from your installation backup to their corresponding locations in the `files` folder (your new Liferay Home).

 1. Make sure you're using the JDBC database driver your database vendor recommends.
 If you're using MySQL, for example, set `jdbc.default.driverClassName=com.mysql.cj.jdbc.Driver` in [`portal-ext.properties`](../../reference/portal-properties.md) and replace the MySQL JDBC driver JAR your app server uses.
 See [Database Drivers](../configuration-and-infrastructure/migrating-configurations-and-properties.md#database-drivers) for more details.

 1. Disable search indexing during database upgrade by setting `indexReadOnly="true"` in a `com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config`file:

     ```bash
-    cd /new-version/liferay-home
-    mkdir -p files/osgi/configs
+    mkdir -p new-version/files/osgi/configs
-    echo "indexReadOnly=\"true\"" > files/osgi/configs/com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config
+    echo "indexReadOnly=\"true\"" > new-version/files/osgi/configs/com.liferay.portal.search.configuration.IndexStatusManagerConfiguration.config
     ```

-1. Run the DXP Docker image mounted to your new Liferay Home using the following command, substituting your environment values as needed:
+1. Run the DXP Docker image mounted to your new version folder using the following command, substituting your environment values as needed:

     ```bash
     docker run -it -p 8080:8080 \
-     -v /new-version/liferay-home:/mnt/liferay \
+     -v new-version:/mnt/liferay \
      -e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true \
      liferay/portal:7.3.1-ga2
     ```

-    The `-v /new-version/liferay-home:/mnt/liferay` arguments bind mount the `/new-version/liferay-home` folder on the host to `/mnt/liferay` in the container.
+    The `-v new-version:/mnt/liferay` arguments bind mount the `/new-version` folder on the host to `/mnt/liferay` in the container.
+Please see [Providing Files to the Container](../../installing-liferay/using-liferay-dxp-docker-images/providing-files-to-the-container.md) for more information on the mapping files to Liferay Home in the Docker container.

     The parameter `-e LIFERAY_UPGRADE_PERIOD_DATABASE_PERIOD_AUTO_PERIOD_RUN=true` triggers the database upgrade processes to run.